Thursday, February 26, 2009

 Online personal finance tools are rapidly gaining popularity as a way for the wired generation to keep track of their money.
 As cash usage declines and debit card spending increases, having a tool that brings all this data together can be incredibly useful.

-The principle players in this new genre - Geezeo.com, Mint.com, Buxfer.com, and Wesabe.com - all operate in roughly the same way.
+The principle players in this new genre - Mint.com and Buxfer.com - operate in roughly the same way.
 Users create a secured account and then enter their online banking usernames and passwords, which the Web sites use to access a feed of information from their financial institutions.
 The sites then sift through this information to give users a real-time picture of their account balances, financial activity and categories they’re spending in.

 Here you see how these companies describe their visions.